Lucha Libre AAA Worldwide: 2014–2020

 On January 12, 2014, it was announced that, with the backing of Mark Burnett, AAA would co-produce a show for the American El Rey Network in the second half of the year.
-The one-hour weekly program would be accompanied by monthly and quarterly specials as well as live pay-per-views.
+The one-hour weekly program would be accompanied by monthly and quarterly specials as well as live pay-per-view events.
 The show, titled Lucha Underground, premiered on October 29, 2014.
 The series ran for four seasons, and received generally positive reviews.

-Beginning in March 2015, the company announced that it would be known as Lucha Libre AAA Worldwide from that point on, although it is still referred to mainly as AAA or "Triple A".
+Beginning in March 2015, the promotion announced that it would be known as Lucha Libre AAA Worldwide from that point on, marking the second name change since its founding in 1992.

-On April 8, 2017, AAA General Manager Joaquín Roldán died.

-On 14 June, AAA began airing on FrontRunnerTV in the UK.
+On April 8, 2017, AAA operational manager Joaquín Roldán died.
+On June 14, AAA events began airing on the Front Runner TV free-to-air channel in the United Kingdom.

-In April and May 2018, some Liga Elite talent Teddy Hart, Juventud Guerrera and Taurus made their return to AAA wearing their Elite League jerseys.
-On June 4, at Verano de Escándalo, Jeff Jarrett returned after three years to defeat Rey Wagner and Rey Mysterio Jr. and win the AAA Mega Championship.
-Jarrett was assisted by Konnan, who also returned to AAA after two years.
+In April and May 2018, some Lucha Libre Elite (Elite) talent including Teddy Hart, Juventud Guerrera, and Taurus made their returns to AAA wearing their Elite jerseys, launching an interpromotional angle between the two promotions.
+On June 4, at Verano de Escándalo, Jeff Jarrett returned to AAA after three years away from the promotion to defeat Rey Wagner and Rey Mysterio Jr. and win the AAA Mega Championship.
+Jarrett was assisted in the match by Konnan, who also returned to AAA at the event after two years.

 On February 1, 2019, AAA announced the end of their relationship with Televisa after 27 years, with the promotion's programming moving to the Multimedios television station.
-On February 3, after Super Bowl LIII, AAA reached an agreement with TV Azteca to broadcast their show on Azteca 7.
+On February 3, AAA announced that they had reached an agreement with TV Azteca to broadcast their programming on Azteca 7.

-On April 4, 2019, AAA announced its first event to be held in the United States, Invading NY, would take place at Madison Square Garden on September 15, 2019.
-The promotion also announced that would hold a second event in the US titled Invading Los Angeles, at The Forum in Inglewood, California on October 13, 2019.
-On August 16, 2019, it was reported by Pro Wrestling Insider that Invading NY was moved to the nearby Hulu Theater due to poor ticket sales.
+On April 4, 2019, AAA announced that it would be holding an event in the United States, AAA Invading NY, which would take place at New York City's Madison Square Garden on September 15, 2019.
+The promotion also announced that it would hold a second event in the United States, titled AAA Invading Los Angeles, at The Forum in Inglewood, California, on October 13, 2019.
+On August 16, 2019, it was reported by Pro Wrestling Insider that AAA Invading NY would be moved to the nearby Hulu Theater due to poor ticket sales.
+AAA Invading NY was held on September 15 at the Hulu Theater, headlined by Dr. Wagner Jr. vs. Blue Demon Jr. in a No Disqualification match.
+AAA Invading Los Angeles would later be canceled.